zoran-horvat/easy-parse/README.md

 }
 ```

-Both compilers can be applied to the same syntax tree produced by the parser:
+Both compilers can be applied to the same parse tree produced by the parser:

 ``` csharp
 ParsingResult result = parser.Parse(line);